Icinga/chef-icinga2/README.md

 - override an environment and use an entire different `search_pattern`, this feature extends LWRP `environment` functionality to select nodes by a user given search pattern

+- `Host` object attribute `disply_name` is set to chef node hostname

 Simply create a LWRP resource for a chef environment, to start monitoring all nodes in that environment.
-More details are added to examples.
+More details can be found in examples.

 ## Icinga2 Host Custom Vars